AlterMannomann/otap/otap_ddl/packages/otap_test.md

 - *p_trigger_event* The triggering event as in USER_TRIGGERS.
 Optional.
 Not case sensitive.
 - *p_table_owner* The table owner as in USER_TRIGGERS.
 Optional.
 Case sensitive.
 - *p_table_name* The table name as in USER_TRIGGERS.
 Optional.
 Case sensitive.
 - *p_expected_result* The expected test result as number.
 Default is test passed.
 See otap_constants.

 *Return* The test result as text.
+## FUNCTION otap_schema.has_object
+Checks if a given database object exists.

+Parameter:
+- *p_object_name* The name of the object, take as is.
+Case sensitive.
+- *p_object_type* The object type of the given object.
+Mandatory.
+Object must be unique identifiable, otherwise test will result in undefined.
+Not case sensitive.
+- *p_schema* A schema override of the current test session if needed, taken as is.
+If given the procedure or function must exist in this schema.
+Case sensitive.
+- *p_expected_result* The expected test result as number.
+Default is test passed.
+See otap_constants.

+*Return* The test result as text.